Last Updated on

-Given the impact of shifting one’s perspective, positive psychology’s benefits spring from research that shows us how to harness this shift and maximize the potential for happiness in many of our everyday behaviors.
+Positive psychology teaches how to harness the power of shifting one’s perspective to maximize the potential for happiness in many of our everyday behaviors.
 For example, each of these findings gives us a concrete idea for improving our own quality of life:

-6. Those who intentionally cultivate a positive mood to match the outward emotion they need to display (i.e., in emotional labor) benefit by more genuinely experiencing the positive mood.
-In other words, “putting on a happy face” won’t necessary make you feel happier, but putting in a little bit of effort likely will (Scott & Barnes, 2011).
+- Those who intentionally cultivate a positive mood to match the outward emotion they need to display (i.e., in emotional labor) benefit by more genuinely experiencing the positive mood.
+In other words, “putting on a happy face” won’t necessarily make you feel happier, but putting in a little bit of effort likely will (Scott & Barnes, 2011);

 Positive psychology also lends itself to improvements in the workplace; studies from the field have found that:

-12. Positive emotions in the workplace are contagious, which means one positive person or team can have a ripple effect that extends through the entire organization.
+- Positive emotions in the workplace are contagious, which means one positive person or team can have a ripple effect that extends through the entire organization;

 Another broad benefit of the positive psychology movement is a more well-defined idea of what “the good life” is.

 Renowned positive psychologist Roy F. Baumeister and colleagues took on the challenge of determining what makes a good life, and they found some interesting findings that you can apply to your own life (2013).
 Their research showed that happiness and a sense of meaning in life do not necessarily go hand-in-hand, indicating that focusing on positive emotions alone will not bring the fulfilling and satisfying life you crave.